-This is difficult to prove, but it's the VA's responsibility to help the retired service-member diagnose, treatment, and file a disability claim on behalf of the member.
+This is difficult to prove, but it's the VA's responsibility to help the retired service member diagnose, treat, and file a disability claim on behalf of the member.

-If your diagnosis is "service-connected, then you may be eligibility for disability compensation through the VA.
+If your diagnosis is "service-connected, then you may be eligible for disability compensation through the VA.

 But don't jump for joy yet!
 Proving a service-connected disability like sleep apnea is extremely difficult.

 So...
 Here's how the VA diagnoses sleep apnea according to the specialty law firm, Chisholm Chisholm & Kilpatrick of Providence, RI:

 "To begin, let’s first discuss what makes a sleep apnea diagnosis valid in the eyes of the VA.
 In order to confirm a sleep apnea diagnosis for compensation rating purposes, VA requires that a sleep study be conducted.